-“No Internet, Secured” is not a contradiction.
+The no internet secured message is not a contradiction, it simply means the device is connected to Wi-Fi but cannot reach the internet.
 It means your device is securely connected to the local Wi-Fi, but that network cannot reach the internet.
 The wireless link is fine.
 The upstream path is broken.

 At Mindcore Technologies, we see this message during ISP outages, gateway misconfigurations, DNS failures, and intentional security enforcement.
 Fixing it is about identifying which layer failed, not guessing.